SophiaKevwe/SophiaKevwe/README.md

 - 👋 Hi, I’m @SophiaKevwe
 - 👀 I’m interested in programming languages and coding practices.
 I have a knowledge of c programming and visual basic.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and c++
 - 💞️ I’m looking to collaborate on new coding ideas and developments
 - 📫 You can reach me through my mail: oghenekes73@gmail.com.